Presented on Saturday, April 10, 2021

-The 2020 Senior Wellness Fair was held on Saturday, November 7, 2020, the third annual Wellness Fair!
+The 2020 Senior Wellness Fair was originally scheduled for Saturday, March 28, 2020, the third annual Wellness Fair.
+Because of COVID-19 it had to be postponed, and later cancelled.

 Barry Jacobs, PsyD, gave the keynote address: The Emotional Implications and Consequences of the Pandemic for Seniors.
 Dr. Jacobs is a clinical psychologist, family therapist and a Principal in the Philadelphia office of Health Management Associates, a national healthcare consulting firm.
 He and his wife, Julia Mayer, also a psychologist, have lived in Swarthmore since 1997.
 They are the co-authors of two books, including the recently published AARP Love and Meaning After 50—The 10 Challenges to Great Relationships and How to Overcome Them.
 Throughout the pandemic Barry has spoken to numerous groups around the country about the emotional ramifications and challenges of living in a COVID-19 world.